Swami Vivekananda and meditation: Meditation in the West

 In 1893 Vivekananda travelled to the West and participated in the Parliament of the World's Religions, which was held in Chicago in that year.
 Between 1893 and 1897, he conducted hundreds of public and private lectures and classes in the United States and England.
 Even during these active days he continued meditating on a regular basis, and his hectic work schedule could not disturb his meditations.

 Meditation on 4 July 1902

 Vivekananda died a few minutes after 9 pm on 4 July 1902.
 Even on that day, he practiced meditation for many hours.
 He also sang a devotional song on Hindu goddess Kali.
 This was his last meditation.

 The Great Swami Vivekananda's teachings on meditation

 Vivekananda is considered as the introducer of meditation to the Western countries.
 He realized "concentration is the essence of all knowledge" and meditation plays an important role in strengthening one's concentration.
 He said "man-making" was his mission, and he felt for that we needed a composite culture of knowledge, work, love and meditated mind.
-He stressed on practicing meditation on regular basis.
+He stressed on practicing meditation on a regular basis.
 Vivekananda told, meditation not only improves one's concentration, but also improves his behavioural control.